christaggart/paypal-ipn-laravel/README.md

 License
 -------

-GeocoderLaravel is released under the MIT License.
+This package is released under the MIT License.
 See the bundled [LICENSE](https://github.com/riccamastellone/paypal-ipn-laravel/blob/master/LICENSE) file for details.